V/Line Sprinter

-The Sprinter is a diesel railcar built by A Goninan & Co in Broadmeadow, NSW for V/Line between 1993 and 1995.
+The V/Line Sprinters are diesel railcars which are operated by V/Line on its Seymour line service with some also leased to Metro Trains Melbourne for its Stony Point line commuter service.
+They were built between 1993 and 1995 by A Goninan & Co in Broadmeadow, New South Wales.

 Design origins

 The Sprinter concept dates back to 1989, when the Public Transport Corporation, having seen a substantial increase in patronage and reduction in costs following the introduction of faster, more frequent services as part of the New Deal for Country Passengers program of the 1980s, required additional train capacity to meet demand.
 Initial talks suggested an order for 24 new vehicles, though the tenders for the construction of the 22 railcars closed in November 1989.

-At the time they were designed to supplement locomotive-hauled H type carriage sets on shorter runs (such as on the outer suburban services to Melton and Sunbury, as well as the interurban Geelong and Seymour services) and thus provide faster and more frequent service to Melbourne's fringe areas, and indirectly (primarily by freeing up other rollingstock) to more distant regions.
+At the time, they were designed to supplement locomotive-hauled H type carriage sets on shorter runs (such as on the outer suburban services to Melton and Sunbury, as well as the interurban Geelong and Seymour services) and thus provide faster and more frequent service to Melbourne's fringe areas, and indirectly (primarily by freeing up other rollingstock) to more distant regions.
 Their introduction also enabled the retirement of the four DRC railcars from service.

 In keeping with their intended operation, they feature high-capacity single-class seating and a single-car railmotor design over a multiple unit design, allowing a large number of passengers to be carried with greatly reduced operating costs and increased flexibility.

-Manufacturing & testing
+Manufacturing and testing

-On 11 October 1991, the Federal Government announced the purchase of 22 Sprinters, built at a total cost of $65 million, of which the Federal Government provided $24 million through its Better Cities program.
+On 11 October 1991, the federal government announced the purchase of 22 Sprinters, built at a total cost of $65 million, of which the Federal Government provided $24 million through its Better Cities program.

-Twenty-two single-car stainless-steel-body railcars were ordered from A Goninan & Co, Broadmeadow, for introduction to service between 1993 and 1995.
+Twenty-two single-car semi-monocoque stainless-steel-body (30IL) railcars were ordered from A Goninan & Co, Broadmeadow, for introduction to service between 1993 and 1995.
 Construction commenced in March 1993 with the final unit outshopped in January 1995.
 The first two units were fully fitted out at Goninan, with the other 20 units internally fitted out at the PTC North Bendigo workshops.
 All were transferred to Melbourne by rail on standard gauge transfer bogies.